 I've read many translations of the Aeneid.
-I've even, from time to time, had a go at translating bits and pieces from the original myself (there's a small example buried in the middle of this post, for instance) so I know how hard that job is to do well.
+I've even, from time to time, had a go at translating bits and pieces from the original myself so I know how hard that job is to do well.
 And Sarah Ruden, in her 2009 Yale edition, does it exceptionally well.
 This may be the best verse version of the poem I know, actually: a line-for-line rendering written in nimble, expressive blank verse that manages to compress Vergil's more capacious hexameters without losing force or specificity, and which over and over finds clever, eloquent solutions to the many translation problems this tricky text presents.
 (Since we're on the subject I might add: I also rate Robert Fitzgerald's verse, and David West's prose, translations.)

 Today, though, I'm not blogging about her translation, but rather about a passing comment Ruden makes at the beginning of her introduction: